-4 credits Mathematics: Students must earn credit for Algebra I, Geometry, Advanced Algebra, and a math or math-related course during the senior year.
+4 credits Mathematics: Students must earn credit for Algebra I, Geometry, Algebra 2, and a math or math-related course during the senior year.
 Students may also select an Integrated Math four course (year) sequence.
 4 credits English Language Arts: Students must earn four credits.
-3 credits Science: Students must earn 1 credit of Biology or Survey of Biology, 1 credit of Physics, Survey of Physics or Chemistry, and 1 credit of an additional science course.
-3 credits Social Studies: Students must earn 1 credit of World History, 1 credit of US History, .5 credit of Government, and .5 credit of Economics.
-2 credits World Language: Students must earn 1 credit of world language AND 1 of these options: Earn 1 credit in a second year of the same language OR Earn credit(s) in a full CTE program (typically 2 credits over 2 years, see pages 56-62 for more information) OR Earn one credit of Visual, Performing, Applied Art in addition to initial required credit of VPAA 1 credit Health & Wellness and Physical Education: Students must earn .5 credit of Health & Wellness (no waiver available) AND one of these options Earn .5 credit of Lifelong Fitness OR Successful completion of a full year marching band or MPS high school sport - completed exemption form approved by counselor is required Note: Lifelong fitness remains a prerequisite for all other physical education courses.
-Visual, Performing, Applied Arts (VPAA) class: Students must earn one credit of Art, Music, or Applied Arts.
+3 credits Science: Students must earn 1 credit of Biology, 1 credit of Physics or Chemistry, and 1 credit of an additional science course.
+3 credits Social Studies: Students must earn one credit of World History, one credit of US History, .5 credit of Government, and .5 credit of Economics.
+2 credits World Language: Students must earn one credit of world language AND one of these options: Earn one credit in a second year of the same language OR Earn credit(s) in a full CTE program (typically 2 credits over 2 years, see page 15 for more information) OR Earn one credit of Visual, Performing, Applied Art in addition to initial required credit of VPAA (see next page for list of VPAA courses) 1 credit Health &amp; Wellness and Physical Education: Students must earn .5 credit of Health &amp; Wellness (no waiver available) AND one of these options: Earn .5 credit of Lifelong Fitness OR Successful completion of a full year marching band or MPS high school sport - completed exemption form approved by counselor is required.
+Note: Lifelong Fitness remains a prerequisite for all other physical education courses.
+1 credit Visual, Performing, Applied Arts (VPAA) class: Students must earn one credit of Art, Music, or Applied Arts.
 Note: If electing to use VPAA credit in lieu of the second year world language requirement, students must have two total VPAA credits.
-(See VPAA, next page) 4 credits General Electives Non-credit requirement An on-line course or learning experience of 20 clock hours, which can be incorporated into a course.
-All students will have a minimum of 10 hours in an online learning experience in English and 10 hours in social studies in their required classes.
+(See VPAA, next page).
+4 credits General Electives Non-credit requirement An on-line course or learning experience of 20 clock hours, which can be incorporated into a course.
+All students will have a minimum of 8 hours in social studies, 8 hours in English, 1 hour in math, and 1 hour in science courses.
 It is expected that students will have well over the 20 clock hours throughout their high school careers.

-- All Midland Public School students are required to take all state and federal required assessments (SAT, M-STEP, & WorkKeys) and are expected to put forth their best effort. - A Six-Hour Day for each of four years is required for graduation.
-All students attending a Midland Public School high school are required to take a six-hour academic day; this includes freshman, sophomores, juniors and seniors. - Students must complete all graduation requirements in order to participate in commencement exercises, unless a special circumstance is approved by the Superintendent.
+- All Midland Public Schools' students are required to take all state and federal required assessments (M-STEP, SAT, WorkKeys,) and are expected to put forth their best effort. - A six-hour day for each of four years is required for graduation.
+All students attending MPS high schools are required to take a six-hour academic day.
+This includes freshmen, sophomores, juniors and seniors. - Students must complete all graduation requirements in order to participate in commencement exercises, unless a special circumstance is approved by the Superintendent.

-9th Grade Course Recommendation and Selection Sheet 2019-20
+9th Grade Course Recommendation and Selection Sheet 2020-21